 Through this scoring methodology, we identify 351 potential Groucho target genes across all timepoints.
 Of these, only 90 were also identified by the Groucho dosage-sensitivity analysis.
 While this overlap is highly significant (p-value <10-10, hypergeometric test), the two results do differ substantially.
 Lacking compelling a priori justification to favor one method over the other, we investigated aspects of each data set individually.

 Genes in both sets are enriched for transcription factors and factors involved in fly development (Fig. 2-26).
 In both sets, transcription factors are the most heavily enriched ontology and are highly enriched over all other groups in the dosage-response group.
 Other ontologies primarily correspond to different tissue specification processes.
-Restricting the gene set to the 146 predicted Groucho-activated genes revelas no gene ontologies were significantly enriched (data not shown), leading us to hypothesize that these genes are potentially the result of noise in the gene expression data and do not represent direct Groucho targets.
+Restricting the gene set to the 146 predicted Groucho-activated genes reveals no gene ontologies were significantly enriched (data not shown), leading us to hypothesize that these genes are potentially the result of noise in the gene expression data and do not represent direct Groucho targets.

 To identify potentially undocumented processes and regulatory networks in which Groucho may be involved, we annotated each set of potential target genes with genetic and physical interactions curated by FlyMine {Lyne, 2007 #3180} and integrated these results into a network to search for overrepresented groups of co-regulated genes (Fig 2-27).
 Both networks exhibit a large core network comprising multiple interconnected hubs corresponding to components of signaling pathways.
 Both networks contain multiple E(spl)-family proteins, which Groucho is known to repress in the embryo.
 Delta (Dl) is a transmembrane ligand of the Notch (N) signaling pathway, and complete activation of this pathway requires both Groucho and E(spl)-family proteins {Heitzler, 1996 #3181}.
 Atonal (ato) and Sprouty (sty) are factors with known functions in respiratory and eye development, respectively {Jarman, 1994 #3183} {Hacohen, 1998 #3182}, in which Groucho’s potential roles have not been investigated.

 The core regulatory network of targets identified by Groucho occupancy is somewhat larger and encompasses additional regulatory hubs (Fig. 2-27B).
-These hubs primarily correspond to components of multiple signaling pathway, including Decapentaplegic (dpp), Wingless (wg), and Ras/MAPK (Egfr and aop).
+These hubs primarily correspond to components of multiple signaling pathways, including Decapentaplegic (dpp), Wingless (wg), and Ras/MAPK (Egfr and aop).
 Pannier (pnr) is a transcription factor activated by Dpp signaling and involved in dorsoventral patterning and cardiogenesis {Herranz, 2001 #3184}.
 Groucho is recruited to Tinman, a Pannier-interacting protein, to regulate cardiac gene expression {Choi, 1999 #3186}.
 The association and regulation of multiple Pannier target genes by Groucho may represent a significant contribution by Groucho to cardiac development.

 Discussion

 In our current study, we have identified thousands of novel Groucho-recruitment sites throughout the Drosophila genome.
 The majority of these sites are present during only one of the three timepoints analyzed, supporting the conclusion that the majority of these sites are actively participating in developmental gene regulation.
-The small carry-over of Gro biding from the 1.5 – 4 hr to 4 – 6.5 hr stages represents a widespread shift in Gro occupancy, consistent with the changing roles of Gro throughout development, as the availability of sequence-specific transcription factors changes across the embryo.
+The small carry-over of Gro binding from the 1.5 – 4 hr to 4 – 6.5 hr stages represents a widespread shift in Gro occupancy, consistent with the changing roles of Gro throughout development, as the availability of sequence-specific transcription factors changes across the embryo.